YagizEbil/surriculum/README.md

 This repository started as a fork of the original Surriculum project (https://github.com/melih-kiziltoprak/surriculum) and is maintained by **BEFICENT (Bilal M. G.)**.
 Major additions include double major support, Data Science and Analytics and several FASS programs, updated course lists and improved requirement checks.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](./LICENSE) file for more information.